 During Orientation, students will discuss the book in small groups led by faculty and staff members, in addition to RAs and First-Year Mentors.
 As a primer for these discussions, students are encouraged to participate in a “response” contest over the summer.
 Students may either submit a written essay or a short video with their response to the book.
 Additional information on the contest and Common Read program will be distributed to students via email.

-Copies of Spare Parts will be mailed to new students’ permanent addresses, so you do not need to purchase the book!
+Copies of the Common Read selection will be mailed to new students’ permanent addresses, so you do not need to purchase the book!
 Please note that it may take longer for the book to reach international students.

 Past Book Selections